Subscribe to Andrea Meyers (Andrea's Recipes)PostsSubscribe to Andrea Meyers (Andrea’s Recipes)CommentsSubscribe to emailsEmails

 Q: Will you send me a recipe for _____?

-A. I’m sorry, but I don’t have time to research recipes for each individual request.
-I recommend Food Blog Search and FoodieView.com for recipe searches.
+A. I'm sorry, but I don't have time to research recipes for each individual request.
+There are many ways to search the web for recipes.

 Q: Do you have any recipes for people with food allergies?

-I learned about cooking for people with gluten allergies through my sister, who was diagnosed with celiac disease as an adult, though I am no expert in this matter.
+I learned about cooking for people with gluten allergies through my sister, who was diagnosed with celiac disease as an adult.
+After my own diagnosis of gluten sensitivity, I've learned much more about cooking gluten free.
 I’ve tagged recipes gluten-free when the recipe is completely gluten-free, though sometimes it might contain ingredients that come in both regular and gluten-free versions, such as pasta.
 If you cook for someone who needs gluten-free ingredients, please check the recipe ingredients list thoroughly and make sure all your ingredients are indeed gluten-free.

 Q: Do you take orders for birthday cakes?